dennisdevio/milestone-project-1/README.md

 their café and provide information about their services to both new and returning customers.

 ## User Experience (UX)
-The aim was make the user experience as smooth and accessible as possible, creating a website that is easily accessible across all device sizes.
+The aim was make the user experience as accessible as possible for all clients by creating a website that is easily accessible across all device sizes.

 ### User Stories

 #### First Time User Goals
 -

 #### Returning User Goals
 -